 and Austin Ashbacher (AST), Kayla Dietz (AGLSE), Katie Joiner (MKT), Russell Jones (ME), Laura Klaes (AGLSE), and Adam Willman (Agron)

-Story by Summer Bontrager, CALS Communication Service
+-Summer Bontrager, CALS Communication Service